IDAES/idaes-pse/docs/source/standards.rst

 For property packages, it is recommended that all the equations necessary for calculating a given property be grouped together, clearly separated and identified by using comments.

 Additionally, model developers are encouraged to consider breaking their model up into a number of smaller methods where this makes sense.
-This can facilitate modification of the code by allowing future users to inherit from the base model and selectively overloading sub-methods where desired.
+This can facilitate modification of the code by allowing future users to inherit from the base model and selectively overload sub-methods where desired.

 Commenting
 ^^^^^^^^^^